The Best and Worst Foods at Chick-fil-A

 Light Italian Dressing

 The light Italian dressing is the lowest calorie salad topper on the list, but it packs a hefty 470 mg of sodium to make up for it.
 So if you want to dress it with your greens, use a light hand.
-Better yet, take the salad home with you and prepare your own with one of these 8 Go-To Salad Dressings.
+Better yet, take the salad home with you and prepare your own with a healthy salad dressing.

 The Best Desserts at Chick-fil-A

-Now that it’s getting warmer out, treat yourself every once in a while to this low-cal, low-fat ice cream to cool you down.
-If you want to cut out some carbs, try ordering it in a bowl instead of a cone!
+Whether it’s warmer out or you’re craving a sweet ending to your meal, treat yourself every once in a while to this low-cal, low-fat ice cream.
+If you want to cut out some carbs, try ordering the ice cream in a bowl instead of a cone!

-As you’re about to see, all of Chick-fil-A’s milkshakes are crazy-high in sugar.
+As you’re about to see, all of Chick-fil-A menu’s milkshakes are crazy-high in sugar.
 That being said, if you simply must order one, you should go for the vanilla, which has the least amount of calories and sugar of the milkshake bunch.

 The Best Drinks at Chick-fil-A

-Amongst the milkshakes, sweetened teas, and fruit juices that the chicken joint offers, coffee (hot, not the sweetened ice variety) is one of the best beverage options next to water.
+Amongst the milkshakes, sweetened teas, and fruit juices that the chicken joint offers, coffee (not the iced, sweetened variety) is one of the best beverage options next to water.
 So be sure to pick up a cup of joe with your Greek yogurt parfait when you’re on your way out.
 Just be sure to avoid loading it with sugar, artificial sweeteners, and cream.

 Freshly-Brewed Iced Tea Sweetened

-If you need a little mid-day pick me up or you just need something other than water, try Chick-fil-A’s freshly-brewed sweetened iced tea over their milkshakes, iced coffees, lemonade, or sodas.
-Because it’s still fairly high in sugar (despite being the lowest sugar option out of the sweetened picks), consider cutting back on the sugar by ordering the unsweetened option or by watering it down and splitting it with a friend.
+If you need a little mid-day pick-me-up, try Chick-fil-A’s freshly-brewed sweetened iced tea over their milkshakes, iced coffees, lemonade, or sodas.
+Because it’s still fairly high in sugar (despite being the lowest sugar option out of the sweetened picks on the Chick-fil-A menu), consider cutting back on the sugar by ordering the unsweetened option or by watering it down and splitting it with a friend.

 The Worst Foods on the Chick-Fil-A MenuCourtesy of Chick-fil-A